kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 - **Introduce a field to enable group-based PDBs:** Add a new boolean field `usePodGroups` to the `PodDisruptionBudget.spec`.
 - **Define availability for pod groups:** Allow application owners to define PDBs for multi-pod replicas (as defined by the `Workload` API) rather than individual pods.
-- **Update eviction logic:** When `usePodGroups: true` is set in a PDB spec, the eviction logic will interpret the disruption budget given in the PDB (`minAvailable` or `maxUnavailable`) as a count of pod group replicas, rather than individual pod replicas.
+- **Update eviction logic:** When enabled, the eviction logic will interpret the disruption budget given in the PDB (`minAvailable` or `maxUnavailable`) as a count of pod group replicas, rather than individual pod replicas.
 - **Integrate with Workload API:** Use the pod spec's `workload.name` and `workload.podGroup` to retrieve `Workload` objects and their `PodGroup` groupings.
 - **Maintain compatibility:** Ensure that common cluster operations that respect PDBs, such as `kubectl drain` and node drains initiated by `cluster-autoscaler`, follow group-based disruption budgets when enabled.
 - **Preserve existing functionality:** For backward compatibility, the behavior of PDBs without `usePodGroups: true` will be unchanged.